500+ Words Essay on Raksha Bandhan

 Draupadi and Krishna

 As described in the Mahabharata, Lord Krishna accidentally cut his finger.
-Draupadi then tore a piece of cloth from her saree and tied it on Krishna’s finger to stop the bleeding.
+Draupadi then tore a piece of cloth from her saree and tied it to Krishna’s finger to stop the bleeding.
 Deeply touched by her gesture, Krishna promised to protect her from all evils throughout his life.
 Later, when the Kauravas were trying to dishonour Draupadi in the court by attempting to disrobe her, Lord Krishna saved her by making her sari endless in length.

 Celebration of Raksha Bandhan